Antibiotics ‘can be given to groups of children during Strep A outbreaks’

 He reiterated there is no evidence to suggest there has been a change to the circulating strains of Strep A to make them more severe, following the deaths of at least nine children across the UK.

-The latest death is a five-year-old child in Belfast who attended Black Mountain Primary School.
+The latest death was of a five-year-old child in Belfast who attended Black Mountain Primary School.
 The school spoke of its “tragic loss” and said “the thoughts of the entire school are with the pupil’s family and friends at this difficult time”.

 Dr Brown suggested that a lack of mixing due to the Covid pandemic plus susceptibility in children are probably “bringing forward the normal scarlet fever season” from spring to this side of Christmas.